lightkun10/css-mini-project/EDGELEDGER_WEBSITE/readme.md

-* A mockup website for Financial Corporation.
+* A mockup website for a Financial Corporation called Edgeledger.